 For image optimization

 ShortPixel is a popular WordPress plugin for good reason.
 It boosts site speed and performance by reducing the size of each image in a post or on a page, while still delivering high-quality images.
 Images are automatically compressed on upload which saves time.
 If you have a large library of uncompressed images, you can also use the bulk processor and optimize them all at once.
 The recommended settings for ShortPixel are already checked on installation, but you can configure them to meet your needs.
 Lazy loading of images, however, isn’t available in ShortPixel.
 In the case of ShortPixel the images are progressive.

 Image optimization isn’t just about making files smaller, it’s also about site speed and image quality and Smush Pro is an industry leader.
 With its well thought through features, including lazy loading, Smush Pro is a great choice—just be sure to configure it correctly.

 For recipe structured data

 Create is the SEO-friendly WordPress recipe card plugin from Mediavine.
-Create is 100% free, and you don’t have to be a Mediavine publisher to use it, though exclusive features for Mediavine publishers are likely in development.
-It's a solid option for structured data mark-up for Google and Pinterest, including rich pins.
-The plugin also supports HowTo and ItemList schema in addition to recipe schema, and it has many well thought through features, including the ability to hide or display a video in a recipe card, plus easy affiliate ingredient and equipment promotion.
+Create is 100% free, and you don’t have to be a Mediavine publisher to use it.
+It’s a solid option for structured data markup for Google and Pinterest, including rich pins.
+The plugin also supports carousel structured data in addition to recipe schema, and it has many well thought through features, including the ability to hide or display a video in a recipe card, plus easy affiliate ingredient and equipment promotion.